christophaigner/christophaigner.github.io/_posts/2021-10-10-meditations.md

 For example, at one point he’s talking about what to do if you have trouble getting out of bed in the morning.
 Then another voice interrupts and whines "But it’s nicer here" and the first voice responds:

-> So you were born to feel “nice”?
+> "So you were born to feel nice?
 Instead of doing things and experiencing them?
-Don’t you see the plants, the birds, the ants and spiders and bees going about their individual tasks, putting the world in order, as best they can?
+Don’t you see the plants, the birds, the ants and spiders and bees going about their individual tasks, putting the world in order, as best they can?"

 This is a pattern that repeats over and over again in the book, with Marcus using rational thinking to resist his base-level impulses.

 ## Remember death to stop worrying about what people think

-> You could leave life right now.
-Let that determine what you say and think.
+> "You could leave life right now.
+Let that determine what you say and think."

 Marcus often reminded himself that he would soon be dead and anybody who ever knew him would also be dead.
 This gave him increased emotional stability and less desire for everybody’s approval.

 ## Choose always to interpret what happens to you as beneficial in some way

-> Choose not to be harmed—and you won’t feel harmed.
+> "Choose not to be harmed—and you won’t feel harmed.
-> Don’t feel harmed—and you haven’t been.
+> Don’t feel harmed—and you haven’t been."

 When something happens to you, you always have the power to interpret it as harmful or harmless.